-There's a recipe that's perfect for you!
+There is a recipe that is perfect for you!
 Which one is it?
 Our quiz holds the answer.

 Italian Panettone is world famous and no Christmas in Italy ( view guide) would be complete without this classic Italian Christmas cake.

 You'll perhaps be surprised to discover that Panettone is not at all difficult to make and it is way tastier when homemade.

 So why not make this Christmas an Italian Christmas?
 Start baking your very own Homemade Italian Panettone.

 1 Package yeast, dry fast rising

 1/2 Teaspoon Brandy extract

 3 Ounces of mixed dried fruit, coarsely chopped